Wedding Dress Fetish

 History & origins

 There is no single documented coiner of the phrase "wedding dress fetish."
-Like most occasion-specific garment interests, it is a descriptive label rather than a formal diagnosis, and its lineage runs through two intertwined histories: the clinical study of clothing fetishism and the cultural invention of the white bridal costume itself.
+Like most occasion-specific garment interests, it is a descriptive label rather than a formal diagnosis, and its lineage runs through two intertwined histories: the clinical study of fetishism as it applies to clothing, and the cultural invention of the white bridal costume itself.

 Clinical lineage